sighupio/furyctl/README.md

 >
 > See `furyctl create config --help` for more details.

-Open the generated configuration file with your editor of choice (`vi`) and edit it according to your needs.
+Open the generated configuration file with your editor of choice and edit it according to your needs.
 You can follow the instructions included as comments in the file.

 Once you have filled your configuration file, you can check that it's content is valid by running the following comand: